 The Texas Heart Institute (THI) School of Perfusion Technology offers a post-baccalaureate certificate in perfusion technology.
 The 12-month course trains students to use the cardiopulmonary bypass machine and other equipment associated with open heart surgery.
 In addition, students receive extensive instruction in cardiopulmonary function and extensive experience in the operating room.
-The Texas Heart Institute School of Perfusion is accredited by the Accreditation Committee - Perfusion Education (ACPE), and graduates are eligible to become a Certified Clinical Perfusionist after they take the national certification examination, which is given by the American Board of Cardiovascular Perfusion.
+The Texas Heart Institute School of Perfusion is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Accreditation Committee for Perfusion Education (ACPE), and graduates are eligible to become a Certified Clinical Perfusionist after they take the national certification examination, which is given by the American Board of Cardiovascular Perfusion.

 Design of Program

 Academic courses and clinical rotations are held concurrently.
 Lectures are taught by St. Luke's staff perfusionists, THI staff, and various guest lecturers.
 Scheduled lectures and exams are subject to change based on the needs of the surgical schedule of the hospital.
 Lectures can be scheduled Monday through Friday during the morning or afternoon.
 Clinical courses require students to be present evenings, nights, weekend and holidays.
 Students are also required to take call in week long segments multiple times during the year.

 Students spend more than 60 hours per week at the hospital between academic classes and clinical rotations.
 Classes and exams may begin as early as 6:00am and a student might be at the hospital until 9pm or longer for clinical procedures.